-Parents feel that the rating system advises best on the amount of violence content versus other content types.
+Parents feel that the rating system advises best on the amount of violent content versus other content types.

-How much do you agree or disagree that the current rating system does a good job of advising you on... % Agreeing Strongly/Somewhat

-And which of the following content areas do you feel the current rating system does the best job of advising you on?
-(Total Parents N=1488)
+The current movie rating system does a good job of advising on... % Agreeing Strongly/Somewhat and which of the following content areas do you feel the current rating system does the best job of advising you on?
+(Total Parents N=1559)